 There may not be pharmacologic therapies approved to treat the underlying causes of many diseases that we and/or our future partners, if any, may address in the future.
 For instance, we and/or our future partners, if any, may apply our technology to develop therapeutics in indications for which no or few clinical trials have been attempted.
 As a result, any future design and conduct of clinical trials of product candidates for the treatment of certain diseases may take longer, cost more, or be less effective as part of the novelty of development in these diseases.
-Even if we decide to conduct clinical trials and the FDA does find our success criteria to be sufficiently validated and clinically meaningful, we may not achieve the prespecified endpoint to a degree of statistical significance in any pivotal or other clinical trials we and/or our future partners, if any, may conduct for our programs.
-Further, even if we and/or our future partners, if any, do achieve the pre-specified criteria, our and/or our future partners', if any, clinical trials may produce results that are unpredictable or inconsistent with the results of the more traditional efficacy endpoints in the trial.
+Even if we decide to conduct clinical trials and the FDA does find our success criteria to be sufficiently validated and clinically meaningful, we may not achieve the pre-specified endpoint to a degree of statistical significance in any pivotal or other clinical trials we and/or our future partners, if any, may conduct for our programs.
+Further, even if we and/or our future partners, if any, clinical trials may produce results that are unpredictable or inconsistent with the results of the more traditional efficacy endpoints in the trial.
 The FDA also could give overriding weight to other efficacy endpoints over a primary endpoint, even if we and/or our future partners, if any, achieve statistically significant results on that endpoint, if we and/or our future partners, if any, do not do so on the secondary efficacy endpoints.
 The FDA also weighs the benefits of a product against its risks and the FDA may view the efficacy results in the context of safety as not being supportive of licensure.
 Other regulatory authorities in Europe, Australia and other countries may make similar findings with respect to these endpoints.